kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-03-traces.md

 ![Operator resources](./assets/tracing-resources.drawio.svg)

 The Telemetry Operator watches all TracePipeline resources and related Secrets.
-Whenever the configuration changes, it validates the configuration and generates a new configuration for the Otel Collector, where a ConfigMap for the configuration is generated.
+Whenever the configuration changes, it validates the configuration and generates a new configuration for the OTel Collector, where a ConfigMap for the configuration is generated.
 Furthermore, referenced Secrets are copied into one Secret that is mounted to the Collector as well.
-Furthermore, the operator manages the full lifecycle of the Otel Collector Deployment itself.
+Furthermore, the operator manages the full lifecycle of the OTel Collector Deployment itself.
 With that, it only gets deployed when there is an actual TracePipeline defined.
 At anytime, you can opt out of using the tracing feature by not specifying a TracePipeline.

 ## Setting up a TracePipeline

 In the following steps, you can see how to set up a typical TracePipeline.
-For an overview of all available attributes, see the [reference document](./../../../05-technical-reference/00-custom-resources/telemetry-03-tracepipeline.md)
+For an overview of all available attributes, see the [reference document](./../../../05-technical-reference/00-custom-resources/telemetry-03-tracepipeline.md).

 ### 1. Create a TracePipeline with an output
 1. To ship traces to a new OTLP output, create a resource file of the TracePipeline kind: